 We used our domain API to check all the 4-letter combinations .com domains.
 For example

 What we confirmed that all the 4-letter domains are registered.
 We haven’t tried numbers, dashes, or IDNs, just 26 letters of the English alphabet.
 This takes us to 456,976 combinations, or domains.
 Not to mention that 3-letter and 2-letter domains are long gone.
+So, if you want to switch gears and register other domain names, here’s a list of good domain registrars.

 L = letter